-- Is there a circumstance, person, or behavior that you're obsessing over? - How has God helped you overcome obsessions in the past? - How does your experience with darkness shape your spiritual life and relationship with God?
+- Is there a circumstance, person, behavior, or issue that you're obsessing over? - How has God helped you overcome obsessions in the past? - Can you remember what it was like when the obsession of your addiction was lifted? - How does your experience with darkness shape your spiritual life and relationship with God?